Built-in Dependencies

 pip install numpy -t .

-entry point file of the function in the directory and import the numpy
+in this directory and import the numpy

 import json